 Microsoft retired Skype for Business Online at the end of July 2021 and you should now use Teams.
 Guidance at: www.ed.ac.uk/teams

-Skype for Business is retiring in July 2021
+Skype for Business Online retired by Microsoft in July 2021

 Microsoft Teams is available to all staff and students across campus, and supports both internal and external meetings.
 It extends beyond the capabilities of Skype for Business for a wider variety of collaboration needs.
-The majority of staff and a lot of our students across the University and beyond use it daily for collaborations.
+The majority of staff and a many of our students across the University campus and beyond use Teams daily for collaboration and meetings.